roman-milk/roman-milk.github.io/mrs-jizm.md

+===

- ****** Mrs Jizm Ch.
-04 ****** bygeronimo_appleby© "Mrs Jizm," the woman groaned, the cannonball of her head in that black mask lolling forward as her arms collapsed.
+"Mrs Jizm," the woman groaned, the cannonball of her head in that black mask lolling forward as her arms collapsed.
 "I'm Mrs Jizm and I'm going to come ..." she sighed.

  When Mrs Jizm's climax tapered and cooled, I watched, with green-eyed envy, as Peter slowly eased the glistening length of his cock from Mrs Jizm's body.
 The thing was smeared with opaque goo, whether my spunk, Mrs Jizm's lust, or a combination of both, I had no idea.
 I heard a sucking slide as the woman's body reluctantly relinquished its grip on Peter's girth.